 Until recently, the dogma was that bacterial and archaeal cells lacked a cytoskeleton, which is a common feature in eukaryotic cells (see Chapter 3).
-However, it now appears cytoskeletal
+However, it is now clear that cytoskeletal proteins that resemble those in the eukaryotic cytoskeleton are present in bacterial and archaeal cells.